mdalirrooyfard/Information-Retrieval-Projects/README.md

 ## Project 4
 This is a supervised learning project to find the relation between queries and documents.

-The implemented algorithms is "Ranking SVM".
+The implemented algorithm is "Ranking SVM".

 The results on the test data is evaluated by the NDCG metric.